 The main ingredients that I use for the pork skewers are pork, peppers, tomatoes, onions and a sauce to marinate the meat.

-Depending on what you find at your market or how much time you have, you can make your pork skewers with precut pork cubes or you can get a pork joint and cut it into 1in/2cm cubes yourself.
+01. Depending on what you can find at your local market and how much time you have, you could make the pork skewers with precut pork cubes or you can get a pork joint and cut it yourself into 1in/2cm cubes.
 I usually buy a piece of pork joint around 1kg / 2lbs and then cut it into cubes myself.

-For better results, I marinate the pork from the previous night and leave it in the fridge.
+02. For better results, I marinate the pork from the previous night and leave it in the fridge.
 Then I’m ready the next morning to assemble the skewers and toss them in the oven.
-If you can’t do that, then I recommend leaving the pork cubes to marinate for at least 2 hours to get as much flavour as they can from the sauce.
+If you can’t leave them overnight, then I recommend leaving the pork cubes to marinate for at least 2 hours to get as much flavor as they can from the sauce.

 Drizzle the pork skewers with a little bit of lemon juice when you take them out of the oven and serve right away.
 You can have them as an appetizer, meze or main dish with some chips or salad or rice.
 If you have some pitta bread and tzatziki sauce, you can make a greek pitta wrap!
 Yum Yum!

-The oven pork skewers with veggies are also great for baby led weaning and toddlers as long as you remove the skewer.
-As with all my recipes, I list salt in my ingredients list but you can skip it if you are preparing this for little ones where you want to control salt intake.
+The oven pork skewers with veggies are also great for baby led weaning and toddlers as long as you remove the wooden skewer.
+As with all my recipes, I have salt in my ingredients but you can skip it if you are preparing this for little ones where you want to control their daily salt intake.